authgear/authgear-server/docs/specs/account-management-api.md

 - `identification`: Required.
 It must be the value `oauth`.
 - `alias`: Required.
 The alias of the OAuth provider you want the current account to associate with.
-- `redirect_uri`: The settings page of Authgear uses `<origin>/sso/oauth2/callback/{alias}` to receive the OAuth callback.
-You have to specify your own redirect URI to your app or your website.
+- `redirect_uri`: Required.
+You have to specify your own redirect URI to your app or your website to receive the OAuth callback.

 Response